Getting Started

 Deno

-With Deno, just import Vento like so:
+With Deno, you can just import Vento from HTTP:

 import vento from "https://deno.land/x/vento@v1.15.0/mod.ts";